 Throughout the monitoring season, the individual sample standard was violated on several occasions at all sites within the watershed (Table 5).
-Exceedances ranged from one or two times the individual sample standard to 1,535 times the sample standard (193500 MPN/100mL) at VR24 in late October.
-All other monitoring sites had their highest E. coli levels in May and June.
+Exceedances ranged from one or two times the individual sample standard to 10,000 times the sample standard (1300000 MPN/100mL) at VR24 in August and October.
+Other sites also experienced high level exceedances during these monitoring events.